HPI-BP2017N2/ShopRulesGenerator/README.md

 use this format in their script tags.
 - Implement a better strategy for loading sample offers and think about making the selectors depend on category.
 - Apply DataNodeSelector - generation not only to script tags, instead take a look on "onclick" methods in <a> - tags too.
+- Improve fetching of html files.
+JSoup complains about missing certificates for some sites.
+Furthermore some sites return 403 if custom user agent is used.
+If these issues gets resolved, there should be much less empty shop rules.